FajkPes/OpenLEAudio/README.md

 OpenLEAudio is an experimental, configurable user-mode Bluetooth LE Audio stack for Windows.
 It takes control of one selected USB Bluetooth adapter through WinUSB while a second adapter can remain on the normal Windows Bluetooth stack.

 Tested for JBL TUNE 780NC LE Audio.
 My JBL's had a problem with connection with standard Windows LE driver so I wanted to make my own one and it worked.
-Hopefully it will also work with your LE Audio headphones if you want to try it.
+Hopefully it would also work with your LE Audio headphones.

 The project is organized so end users do not need to download development files: